yeseuly/eslab-ai-study/README.md

 # eslab-ai-study
-AI study group in embedded and software Lab.
+AI study group in Embedded and Software Lab.